-An effective strategy is to utilise Trend Micro Cloud One™ – File Storage Security, a lightweight and flexible serverless solution that provides easy cloud-deployment integration for event-triggered file-scanning with customisable post-scan actions for your Amazon S3 buckets and protection of your downstream workflows.
+An effective strategy is to utilize Trend Micro Cloud One™ – File Storage Security, a lightweight and flexible serverless solution that provides easy cloud-deployment integration for event-triggered file-scanning with customizable post-scan actions for your Amazon S3 buckets and protection of your downstream workflows.

 File Storage Security helps cloud operations and security teams reduce the risk of malware and vulnerabilities as cloud native architectures increase the use of web storage systems.

 An additional key strategy is to implement a quarantine system: files are first stored in an isolated area, scanned, and then moved to the primary storage.
 This system can be housed within the cloud and managed using parallel scanning of storage buckets to minimize file-availability latency.

 Many companies need post-scan actions, such as placing files into a quarantine bucket and deleting them appropriately.
 In addition, notifications can be an affective mechanism for relaying critical outcomes from file scanning results for downstream remediation or sharing outcomes to key stakeholders or customers.

 Below is a list of requirements for an effective file storage security product: